 Locations with extensive transportation needs should be conscious of this expense.
 It is best to keep this cost low through the use of school buses.
+Charter buses routinely cost upwards of \$25000 in the conference budget.
 Be mindful that moving people from one location to another presents the biggest logistical problem for many conferences.
 A Transportation Sub-Committee within the Steering Committee is recommended to facilitate logistics and monitor issues of accessibility.
+An ADA compliant option should be available.
 It is important to include clear maps in the conference program regarding pick-up and drop-off times and locations.
 Signs on site and student riders on each bus will also help a great deal.
 Conferences in larger cities should make use of public transportation multi-day passes.
 If the conference is not in or near the hotel, provide student volunteer guides to events.